manueldinisjunior/communicate-using-markdown/README.md

 <!--
   <<< Author notes: Course header >>>
-  Include a 1280×640 image, course title in sentence case, and a concise description in emphasis.
+  Include a 1280×640 image, a course title in sentence case and a concise description in emphasis.
-  In your repository settings: enable template repository, add your 1280×640 social image, auto delete head branches.
+  In your repository settings: enable template repository, add your 1280×640 social image, and auto delete head branches.
-  Add your open source license, GitHub uses MIT license.
+  Add your open-source license, GitHub uses an MIT license.
 -->

 # Communicate using Markdown